jabranr/csv-parser/README.md

 PHP client to parse CSV data from a path, file, stream, resource or string into indexed or associative arrays.

-> Namespaces added in v2.0.2 so make sure you update your code before updating to the latest version.
+> Namespaces added in v2.0.2 so make sure you update your code before migrating from an older version.

 # Install
 Install using [composer](http://getcomposer.org)